Foundation in Primary Care Pain Management (Standalone 20 credit module)

 Please contact the module team for further information on email@example.com

-OR Hold a non-UK qualification equivalent to CQFW credit level 6 or above as defined and detailed by the National Recognition Information Centre for the United Kingdom (NARIC);
+- Entry is open to EU and non EU applicants who satisfy the above or hold a non-UK qualification equivalent to CQFW credit level 6 or above as defined and detailed by the National Recognition Information Centre for the United Kingdom (NARIC);

 Please note: All students enrolling for this module must be in relevant paid employment in a primary care setting.